gjoseph24/metadata-for-biodiversity-maps/index.md

 I created this map to explore the question: How has the release of domestic bunnies into Jericho Park impacted the population of wild rabbits?
 To investigate this, I used an iNaturalist dataset imported through GBIF, which allowed me to narrow the data by species (rabbits) and by location (Jericho Park).
 Based on these filters, the dataset initially appeared to be a good fit for answering my research question.

 However, once I generated the map, I noticed some issues.
-For example, one of the vector points appears in the middle of the ocean, which would be a very unlikely place to find a rabbit.
+For example, one of the vector points lies in the middle of the ocean, which would be an unlikely place to find a rabbit.

 ![Map screenshot](assets/Screenshot%202025-11-28%20192525.png)